 - 212 572-2013

-- Bich Minh Nguyen travels from San Francisco, CA
+- Bich Minh Nguyen travels from Madison, WI

 “Elegant, sharp-eyed, and very funny, Pioneer Girl is ultimately about how one finds kinship—familial, cultural, literary—that transcends the usual lexicon about identity and belonging.
 Navigating Vietnamese ‘immigrant guilt’ and a stalled academic career, Lee Lien finds escape in trying to solve a literary mystery which leads her deep into her own heart and history.
 A wonderful read!” – Cristina García, author of King of Cuba and Dreaming in Cuban